digitalservicebund/backend-challenge/README.md

 Use a non-proprietary tech stack of your choice and explain in a readme how to run your solution.
 Please use version control (git is preferred).

+### Language considerations

+As we take every submission seriously, we would like to ask you to submit your coding challenge in one of the following languages:

+- Java
+- Kotlin
+- Javascript
+- Typescript
+- Python
+- Ruby (on Rails)

+If you intend to solve the challenge in another language, please talk to us and see what we can do.

 ## Submitting your solution

 Please submit your solution at least 2-3 days before your technical interview.
 You have two options: